TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

 mock provides three convenient decorators for this: :func:`patch`, :func:`patch.object` and :func:`patch.dict`. ``patch`` takes a single string, of the form ``package.module.Class.attribute`` to specify the attribute you are patching.
-It also optionally takes a value that you want the attribute (or class or whatever) to be replaced with. 'patch.object' takes an object and the name of the attribute you would like patched, plus optionally the value to patch it with.
+It also optionally takes a value that you want the attribute (or kundi or whatever) to be replaced with. 'patch.object' takes an object and the name of the attribute you would like patched, plus optionally the value to patch it with.